nitinkc/nitinkc.github.io/_posts/Java/threads/2023-10-10-asynchronous-programming.md

 Creating a pipeline and then completing
 {% gist nitinkc/da36ef99c6a7e383e7aea4475328ad9c %}

+##### complete(T value):
+* allows to manually complete a CompletableFuture with a specific result value.
+* to provide a result explicitly, bypassing the actual asynchronous computation.

+{% gist nitinkc/28618b6feb55df00447289a75b351dba %}

 # Stages of Completable futures
 When one stage completes, another one starts and it keeps running